braph-software/BRAPH-2/tutorials/general/readme.md

 ### New Data Types

 Additionally, BRAPH 2.0 allows users to incorporate new data types by following the provided guidelines, expanding the range of analyses and insights that can be achieved.
-However, note that if your specific data format is not currently supported by BRAPH 2.0, you may need to further develop the necessary functionalities (following the [Tutorial to Implement a new Subject](link-to-tutorial)) or consider opening an issue asking for the new functinality at [Feature Request](../../issues/new?template=feature_request.md).
+However, note that if your specific data format is not currently supported by BRAPH 2.0, you may need to further develop the necessary functionalities (following the [Tutorial to Implement a new Subject](../developers/dev_subject/dev_subject.pdf)) or consider opening an issue asking for the new functionality at [Feature Request](../../../../issues/new/choose).